JohnSheehan8/Capstone-Political-data/README.md

 The first dataset that i worked with is too large to be stored on github so if you want to access the data use this link: https://www.propublica.org/datastore/dataset/political-advertisements-from-facebook

 To access this data you have to download the file directly from the link i have provided and then move the csv file into a folder within your repository i have created a data folder which i have added to my gitignore on github as the csv file is too big to be stored on the github servers.
-If the csv file is correctly within your repository you should be able to navigate to wherever you put it to read the csv through pandas like i have done above.
+If the csv file is correctly within your repository you should be able to navigate to wherever you put it to read the csv through pandas like i have done in my notebook.

 the second dataset is also fairly large and was a csv file collected from this github repository: https://github.com/unitedstates/congress-legislators